 The Radnor House Parents’ Association (RHPA)

-The key objectives of the Association will be:
+The key objectives of the Association are:

-- to act as a social forum for the parents and pupils of the school
+- To act as a social forum for the parents and pupils of the school.

-The RHPA may appoint sub-committees for special purposes (eg social activities such as the autumn’s social, the quiz night and the summer fair) and the RHPA will be keen to draw on the talents and energy of as many parents as possible in its activities.
+The committee and form representatives normally meet twice each term.
+For the agendas of forthcoming meetings, parents with an item of interest or activity to propose can contact either their form representative or the chairman.
+The RHPA may appoint sub-committees for special purposes (e.g., social activities such as the Autumn social, the quiz night, and the summer fair), and the RHPA is keen to draw on the talents and energy of as many parents as possible in its activities.

 Website and parent portal

 As well as the information provided on this website, parents also have an account on the parent portal which is a secure portal for parents.
 To access the portal, parents have a secure login, and all parents are emailed when their child starts at the school with details on how to set up an account.

 All circulars and copies of the weekly newsletter are posted on the portal.
 At the beginning of every term, an outline of the curriculum for each year group is also be available on the portal.
 Reports and assessment cards are uploaded to the parent portal.

 The children are also provided with a login name and password to access the various sites and online learning resources.